-The intelligent interface with power tap must be used for the programmable battery monitor function (PBG).
+The intelligent interface for additional power tap incl. fuse (ISL) must be used for the programmable battery monitor function (PBG).

-The maximum secured current of the programmable Volkswagen battery monitor (PBG) is 200 A. The continuous current capacity depends on the retrofitted system and the conversion.
+The maximum protected current at the intelligent interface for additional power tap incl. fuse is 200 A. The continuous current load capacity depends on the retrofitted system and the conversion.

-The battery monitor can disconnect the retrofitted system when the engine is running or switched off.
-If sensitive devices are installed in the retrofitted system, the vehicle converter must ensure that there is protection against a power interruption.
+The ISL can disconnect the retrofitted system when the engine is running or switched off.
+If sensitive devices are installed in the retrofitted system, the Converter must ensure that there is protection against a power interruption.